mit-satori/getting-started/README.md

 ## SATORI: Getting Started Documentation for Early Access (EA)
 This section provides a "lightning-quick" guide for early access of Satori users such as:
-- Howto optain your login credentials
+- How to optain your login credentials
-- Howto [connect in the Satori](satori-ssh.md) cluster via SSH/SCP/HTTPS
+- How to [connect in the Satori](satori-ssh.md) cluster via SSH/SCP/HTTPS
 - [Installing Python](https://github.com/mit-satori/getting-started/blob/master/satori-ai-frameworks.md) environment (Anaconda) on your login profile
 - [Installing WMLCE](https://github.com/mit-satori/getting-started/blob/master/satori-ai-frameworks.md) optimized Machine Learning and Deep Learning libraries and frameworks  on your login profile
 - Examples of training jobs submision to the Workload Manager